Toggle: English / Spanish

 - Kidney impairment (from drugs used to treat the condition)

 - Low white blood cell count (from drugs used to treat the condition)

 - Overwhelming infection that doesn't respond to treatment

 - Return of CMV infections (may be due to the virus becoming resistant to the antiviral drug)

 Call your health care provider if you have symptoms of CMV pneumonia.

-The following procedures have been shown to help prevent CMV pneumonia in certain patients:
+The following have been shown to help prevent CMV pneumonia in certain people: